TNA Impact! (video game): Mobile tie-in

 In 2008, Longtail Studios created the game TNA Wrestling for Verizon Wireless mobile devices to coincide with this release.
 The game was re-released in 2009 for iOS.

 In 2011, Namco Networks released TNA Wrestling Impact! for mobile devices.

 Cancelled sequel

-Midway Games originally announced a sequel to the game, but was later cancelled after Midway Games filed for bankruptcy in February 2009.
+Midway Games originally announced a sequel, but it was later cancelled after Midway Games filed for bankruptcy in February 2009.
 In July 2009, Time Warner (through its subsidiary Warner Bros.
 Interactive Entertainment) purchased the majority of Midway.
 The TNA license was not included with the purchase.
 Later in September, TNA president Dixie Carter said that TNA was looking for a new video game partner.
 In November, SouthPeak Games acquired Midway Games' TNA video game license in its quarterly report.
 The company later published TNA Impact!: Cross the Line for Nintendo DS and PSP, releasing it in June 2010.
-The game was essentially the same as the 2008 release, with the addition of several new characters and the removal of older ones, such as Christian Cage who departed TNA in 2008.
+The game was basically the same as the 2008 release, with the addition of several new characters and the removal of older ones, such as Christian Cage who departed TNA in 2008.